 One of the primary goals of Discover Kalispell is to increase travel by attracting groups, meeting and conventions.
 Group and tour business accounts for 10% of total room nights for the 21 Kalispell hotels during FY17.
-A new property, Country Inn & Suites by Radisson, is scheduled to open in June 2018 with 100 rooms and 4,000 square feet of meeting space, bringing the total room availability to 1,885.
+The Country Inn & Suites by Radisson scheduled to open in June 2018 with 100 rooms and 4,000 square feet of meeting space.
 Country Inn & Suites is located at the Glacier Park International Airport and will feature a pool with a slide and future development includes a restaurant and convenience store.
+A My Place 84 room property has begun construction and is slated to open in 2019.
+This will bring the Kalispell's total room availability to 1,975.